ahreed304/RGB-Bulb-Controller/README.md

 - Smart switch control (RF433)

-- code refactoring
+- code refactoring / general improvements

-- General improvements
+- New node on Node-Red

+- sync lights to music

 ## Created by

-Austin Reed
+Austin Reed,
 2018